watadani-byte/character-identity-protocol/docs/legal_governance.md

 ISO 27001 (operational procedures and records management), though formal certification is outside the scope of this protocol.

+### Explainability Without Model Access

+CIP provides a practical alternative to explainable AI (XAI) requirements in contexts where model internals are inaccessible.

+Generative models operate as black boxes.
+Internal parameters, weights, and sampling behavior cannot be audited directly by end users or external reviewers.

+CIP addresses this gap at the operational layer:

+- Quality Gate records document **what criteria were applied** to each output
+- Hard Abort events document **when and why generation was terminated**
+- Anchor re-binding records document **how identity was recovered** after deviation

+This operational log constitutes an externally communicable account of generation governance — sufficient to explain output decisions to auditors, partners, or compliance reviewers without requiring access to model internals.

+> Where model explainability is unavailable, operational explainability is the governance standard.

 -----

 ## Vendor Independence and Governance Continuity

-A governance protocol that depends on a single vendor’s platform is exposed to continuity risk: model deprecation, API changes, or vendor discontinuation can invalidate the entire identity management process.
+A governance protocol that depends on a single vendor's platform is exposed to continuity risk: model deprecation, API changes, or vendor discontinuation can invalidate the entire identity management process.